FrancescoMagliocco/FFmpeg-Compile-Script/README.md

 # FFmpeg-Compile-Script
 **FFmpeg-Compile-Script** or just *ffscript* for short, is a project that so far only I am working on.
 ### What is FFmpeg-Compile-Script?
-**FFmpeg-Compile-Script** does pretty much all the work for you when compiling [FFmpeg][ffmpeg].
-This includes, but is not limited to:
+**FFmpeg-Compile-Script** does pretty much all the work for you when compiling [FFmpeg][ffmpeg-git].
+This includes, but is not limited too:
 - Downloading the required repositories
 - Configuring each one to support *every feature* that it possibly can
 - Compiling those repositories